Plasma Cutter Nozzle Guide: Sizes, Types, and Maintenance

 Track pierce counts and pit depth; replace copper at 0.040 in, silver/hafnium at 0.080 in.

-• Verify the nozzle is fully seated and aligned with the electrode each install; misalignment accelerates orifice growth and taper.
+• Verify the nozzle is fully seated and aligned with the electrode each install.
+Misalignment accelerates orifice growth and taper.

-• Record part numbers, pit measurements, pierce counts, and cut results; use the log to refine intervals and control consumable cost per part.
+• Record part numbers, pit measurements, pierce counts, and cut results.
+Use the log to refine intervals and control consumable cost per part.

 Document conditions, trend wear versus amperage, material, and duty cycle, and adjust schedules to maintain consistent tolerances.
+Following guidelines like those in ISO 9013 helps ensure your thermal cut quality stays within accepted standards.

 Frequently Asked Questions